A Survey of AI-Generated Video Evaluation: Alignment with human Instructions

 \subsection{Evaluation Methods}

 In this section, we introduce several recent representative video-text alignment evaluation models.
-Different from the traditional evaluation metrics \cite{anderson2016spice, vedantam2015ciderconsensusbasedimagedescription, banerjee-lavie-2005-meteor, lin-2004-rouge, Papineni2002BleuAM}, which based solely on assessing the accuracy and fluency of generated video captions, the following studies consider both visual and textual elements, which could better align with the era of AI video generation.
-In addition, knowing that the current mainstream methods for modeling evaluation are frame-based, which measures the alignment between key video frame images and human instructions.
-The studies in the collection are different from those from benchmark evaluations, which directly use videos as visual representations.
-These modeling evaluation works use images as visual representations.
-As shown in Figure \ref{fig:03}, early modeling evaluation studies primarily relied on multimodal pre-trained models as their core backbone.
-However, with recent advancements, there has been a shift towards the use of large language models (LLMs), which have become increasingly prominent in more recent evaluation methods.
+Different from the traditional evaluation metrics \cite{anderson2016spice, vedantam2015ciderconsensusbasedimagedescription, banerjee-lavie-2005-meteor, lin2004rouge, Papineni2002BleuAM}, which based solely on assessing the accuracy and fluency of generated video captions, the following studies consider both visual and textual elements, which could better align with the era of AI video generation.
+Constrained by the computation bottleneck of end-to-end processing of long videos, the current mainstream methods for modeling evaluation are mainly frame-based.
+That is, they use images as visual representations to measure the alignment between key video frames and human instructions.
+As shown in Figure \ref{fig:03}, early modeling evaluation studies primarily used the multimodal pre-trained models as their core backbone.
+However, with recent advances, there has been a shift toward large language models (LLMs), which have become increasingly prominent in evaluation methods.
+The taxonomy of alignment with the human instructions method in Figure \ref{fig:alignment_human_instructions_mindmap}.